valentinjadot/valjdt/SEED.md

 # Professional Background

-As a freelancer specializing in creative development, Valentin's career includes roles at Nagelmackers, Financial Services and Market Authority, and Fintual, a Y Combinator fintech.
+As a freelancer specializing in creative development, Valentin's career includes roles at Nagelmackers, Financial Services and Market Authority, and Fintual, a Y Combinator fintech startup and one of the top startups of Latin America.

 At Nagelmackers, he served as a Consultant for the General Management Office, contributing to the digital agenda and the establishment of a bank division in Hong Kong.